daormar/debasher/doc/design_doc_resident.md

     worker load would break the guarantees.
   - Array processes.
 The `w` workers are `w` nodes, `(process_name, task_idx)`, which a resident program already supports (see "Array processes" in Extensions).
-Not known: how the frontend and the script generation of the API (`api/script_generation.py`) would express them for resident processes, and how a real run would cover a `Supervisor` that relaunches one task of an array.
+Not known: how a real run would cover a `Supervisor` that relaunches one task of an array.
 - **Auxiliary script to reset checkpoints across a whole topology**: deleting (or moving) every node's checkpoint folder before launching forces a clean start with no special-case code needed anywhere (the Startup sequence